crowdin/github-action/README.md

 When the workflow runs, the real values of your token and project ID will be injected into the config using the secrets in the environment.

+## Outputs

+This workflow has the following outputs:

+- `pull_request_url`: The URL of the pull request created by the workflow

 ## Permissions

 In order to push translations and create pull requests, the Crowdin GitHub Action requires the `GITHUB_TOKEN` to have the write permission on the `content` and `pull-requests`.